-Lime to roll out safety features days after man's e-scooter death
+Lime to roll out additional safety measures days after man's e-scooter death

-Lime is set to roll out new safety measures just days after a 59-year-old man was the first New Zealander to be killed while riding one of their e-scooters.
+Lime is set to roll out additional safety measures just days after a 59-year-old man was the first New Zealander to be killed while riding one of their e-scooters.

 The man died in central Auckland on Monday night and within 12 hours of his death, a woman in her 60s was getting off a bus near Auckland's Victoria Park when she was knocked over and left bleeding, her head wedged against a wheel of a bus.